AndyDaSilva52/make/README.md

 # Integromat Apps

-This is a repository for all the App's that will be posted public for collaborative development and support
+This is a repository for all the App's that will be posted publicly for collaborative development and support

 [Integromat - Developer Platform](https://www.integromat.com/en/developers)